 While the full program and artist lineup is yet to drop, we can look forward to a few exhibition favourites returning.

 Marina DeBris and Stephen King, recipients of the Helen Lempriere Scholarship will make a splash alongside Danish artist and granddaughter of Jørn Utzon, Naja Utzon Popov — the first recipient of the new $15,000 Friendship Society of Denmark, Australia and New Zealand Danish Artist Award.

-Sculpture by the Sea began in 1997 as a one-day event and has since seen enormous success, now becoming the largest annual sculpture exhibition in the world.
-Over half a million visitors grace the event over the three weeks.
+Sculpture by the Sea began in 1997 as a one-day event and has since seen enormous success, becoming the world’s largest annual sculpture exhibition.

 Thanks to the RISE grant, $250,000 are set to go towards the funding of artists in Sculpture by the Sea, thus ensuring that all artists make a minimum income of 4,500.